Header image courtesy of Hong Kong Asia Boating (Facebook)

 There are various locations that junks depart from including Central, Tsim Sha Tsui, Causeway Bay (Noon Day Gun), Aberdeen, and Sai Kung.
 Depending on the junk company, your trusty captain, and the weather, you can usually ask for a certain pick-up point and destination.

-Sai Kung, Clear Water Bay, and Turtle Cove on Lamma Island are popular spots to anchor, but some companies do offer to sail further afield to more remote destinations such as Tai Long Wan for an additional fuel charge.
+Sai Kung and Clear Water Bay are popular spots to anchor, but some companies do offer to sail further afield to more remote destinations such as Tai Long Wan for an additional fuel charge.
 Wherever you end up, the trick is to not be too ambitious, because you’ll want ample time in the water, and don’t forget you need to make your way back to land later.

 Saffron Cruises offers a huge selection of junks and luxury yachts at different prices, with food and drink packages to suit all needs and budgets.
 If you’re looking to tailor-make your party, this is a good option to go for.
 Choose either the buffet menu or canapé menu—provided by Shamrock Catering—and wash it all down with either the beer and wine or Champagne and cocktails package.
 Added treats such as a banana boat, wakeboarding, and speedboats come at an additional price.